 Graves & Sauternes

 Bordeaux's beautiful viticulture adventure began in Graves, immediately south of Bordeaux city on the Garonne's Left Bank, where the very first vine stock was planted in 1 AD.
-One of Bordeaux's best known whites, Pessac-Léognan, is produced here, as are its finest world-famous vins liquoreux (sweet wines): the slow, labour-intensive grape harvest for Sauternes and Barsac wines is exclusively by hand in October and November and grapes are sorted thrice to ensure world-class quality; 2014 is an outstanding vintage.
+One of Bordeaux's best known whites, Pessac-Léognan, is produced here, as are its finest world-famous vins liquoreux (sweet wines): the slow, labour-intensive grape harvest for Sauternes and Barsac wines is performed exclusively by hand in October and November and grapes are sorted thrice to ensure world-class quality; 2014 is an outstanding vintage.

 On the opposite side of the Garonne, southeast of Bordeaux city, is the 'Between the Tides' wine-producing area, named such because of its unique 'sandwich' location between the Garonne and Dordogne rivers.
 More than 50% of Bordeaux wine, including notable whites, come from here.